Life after brain injury will be full of challenges. But it is possible to overcome these obstacles.

 A traumatic brain injury can also disrupt the brain’s ability to process the senses.
 For example, TBI can lead to many visual problems, including:

-Besides problems with sight, a severe brain injury can also cause the person to lose their sense of taste and smell, a condition known as anosmia.
+Besides problems with vision, a severe brain injury can also cause the person to have tactile sensory changes, or even lose their sense of taste and smell, a condition known as anosmia.

 Perhaps the most common difficulties that patients experience after brain injury revolve around cognitive impairments.
 These include issues such as: